-Following acceptance, students must submit by the appropriate deadline dates an acceptance fee and advance tuition deposit, a statement of medical history, and a physical examination record.
+Following acceptance, students must submit by the appropriate deadline dates an acceptance fee and advance tuition deposit.
 New students are also required to come to the campus for an orientation program; schedules and dates of these meetings are mailed prior to enrollment.
 The Orientation Program takes place in June and September for the fall semester and in January for the spring term.
 During the two-day program students register for courses, meet informally with faculty and other students, and learn about available student services.
+Immunization and health forms must be submitted to the Student Health Center by August 1 of the year of entry.